-Following a hearing, which took place on April 3rd, the Central Hearings Committee “found the infraction not proven but decided that he had committed the lesser infraction of contributing to a melee”.
-As a result the Central Hearings Committee presented Jason Forde with a one-match ban.
+Following a hearing which took place on Wednesday, April 3rd the Central Hearings Committee "found the infraction not proven but decided that he had committed the lesser infraction of contributing to a melee".
+As a result the Central Hearings Committee has presented Jason Forde with a one-match ban.

-At the CAC an appeal can only be successful if there has been a clear infringement or misapplication of a rule by the Central Hearings Committee or “the appellants right to a fair hearing has otherwise been compromised to such an extent that a clear injustice has occurred”.
+At the Central Appeals Committee an appeal can only be successful if there has been a clear infringement or misapplication of a rule by the Central Hearings Committee or “the appellants right to a fair hearing has otherwise been compromised to such an extent that a clear injustice has occurred”.

-Following that stage of the process all avenues of appeal have been exhausted.
-There is still the option of submitting a request for arbitration which way be lodged with the Disputes Resolution Authority (DRA) - this is an external independent body whose decisions are legally binding.
-But the Tipperary County Board have revealed that they will not pursue the case to the DRA.
+Following that stage of the process all avenues of appeal have been exhausted, but there is still the option of submitting a request for arbitration which way be lodged with the Disputes Resolution Authority - this is an external independent body whose decisions are legally binding.

 Subscribe or register today to discover more from DonegalLive.ie

 Buy the e-paper of the Donegal Democrat, Donegal People's Press, Donegal Post and Inish Times here for instant access to Donegal's premier news titles.